Farmingdale College Foundation

 Farmingdale State College - Scholarship and Financial Aid Endowments

 Scholarship endowments make it possible for Farmingdale State College to attract and retain the best undergraduate and graduate students, regardless of their financial circumstances.
-For more information about establishing an endowment at Farmingdale State, please contact Nancy Connors, Vice President for Development and Philanthropy at (631) 420-2142.
+For more information about establishing an endowment at Farmingdale State, please contact Nancy Connors, Vice President for Development and Alumni Engagement at (631) 420-2142.

 Endowments support programs and special initiatives at Farmingdale State College which give the College a competitive edge.
 Endowments provide important funding for research, equipment, cultural enrichment for students and a variety of other programs that enrich the student experience at Farmingdale State College.

 Naming Centers and Institutes